 Connect with your people!
 Studies have shown that loneliness is a predictor of poor health, as well as poor outcomes during recovery from illness and injury.
 Take time to talk to the people at home with you, but really talk, not just day-to-day task-related conversations.
 Reach out via FaceTime or other video chat to see people outside your home.
 Call the elderly people in your life and give them some connection, too!
 Remember, just because we have to physically distance ourselves from others right now, doesn’t mean we can’t still stay socially connected.

 Okay, since we are a food company, I would be remiss if I failed to mention food and its relationship to our immune health.
 Certain types of foods like sugar and alcohol can reduce the ability of our white blood cells to fight infection.
 Other foods, especially those rich in vitamins, minerals, protein and healthy fats (what we call superfoods!) help build the components of our immune system.
 With extra time at home, we encourage you to try new things in the kitchen.
 Test out new recipes, taste different fruits and vegetables that you wouldn’t normally eat, or make warm, hearty foods like soups and stews.
-And, of course, Navitas Organics superfoods like Vanilla & Greens Essential Blend, Camu Powder, and Immunity Boost are great shelf-stable options to have on hand and offer powerful immune support, thanks to their impressive vitamin C content.
-They make perfect smoothie add-ins or can even be incorporated into simple recipes like those found on the Navitas website.
-For an even simpler way to get those healthy fats, plant protein and fiber, Chia Seeds and Hemp Seeds make great salad toppers and yogurt or granola mix-ins.
+And, of course, Navitas Organics superfoods like our Vanilla & Greens Essential Blend, Camu Powder, and Superfood+ Immunity Blend are great shelf-stable options to have on hand and offer powerful immune support, thanks to their impressive vitamin C content.
+They make perfect smoothie add-ins or can even be incorporated into simple recipes.
+For an even simpler way to get those healthy fats, plant protein and fiber, chia seeds and hemp seeds make great salad toppers and yogurt or granola mix-ins.
 Additionally, try incorporating more adaptogens into your diet to help you stay balanced—like maca root powder and our Superfood+ Adaptogen Blend, which naturally help your body cope with the effects of stress.

 The majority of our team (with the exception of our field sales team members) has always worked together as one close unit at our headquarters in Novato, California, but we have all been working from home since mid-March.
 This makes our workday look dramatically different than it did before.
 We’re trying to remember that even when we were in the office, we weren’t at our desks eight hours a day—we’d get up, walk around, interact with our peers—so do the same at home.
 Can you IM or video chat with your co-workers?
 Do it!